Reacher season 2: Every episode's release date, cast, plot and other details

-Reacher season 2 has kicked off on Prime Video, launching Alan Ritchson’s Jack Reacher back onto our screens.
+Reacher season 2 has kicked off on Prime Video, launching Alan Ritchson’s Jack Reacher back onto our screens via scheduled episodes.

 When viewers last saw Jack, he burnt a complex counterfeiting operation to the ground and exacted vengeance for his brother’s murder.